Yuecchi/c-compiler/README.md

     as the previous version of cgen plus boolean expression. cgen is now much easier to to add new features to and has been written to support targeting of multiple architectures.
+  - Fixed a bug where while loops were only checking their condition upon first entering the loop and then not performing any checks on subsequent iterations of the loop.

 ISSUES